High School

 Program Overview

-LCS offers a robust education for all high school students preparing them for their future while giving them the chance to be part of a community.
+The High School program at LCS offers a robust education for all students in grades 9-12, preparing them for their future while giving them the chance to thrive in the context of community.

 Dual Enrollment

-LCS has Dual Enrollment agreements with SUNY Albany (Albany.edu) and Davis College (Davisny.edu).
+LCS has Dual Enrollment agreements with SUNY Albany (albany.edu) and Roberts Wesleyan University (roberts.edu).
 Dual Enrollment refers to programs where students can be enrolled in two separate, academically related institutions with the goal of gaining college credit.
-At LCS, classes taught for college credit are conducted on our campus and instructed by our qualified faculty.
-Students who participate in University in the Classroom can earn between 24-41 credits towards college.
+At LCS, classes taught for college credit are conducted on campus and instructed by our qualified faculty.
+Students who participate in University in the Classroom can earn between 24 and 41 credits towards college.

 For course offering and additional information, click here: College Credits in High School